AanZee/Buckaroo-PHP/README.md

 You could check the [examples](examples) folder for the usage.

+## What needs to be done?

+- Write Unit tests
+- Add TransactionStatus call
+- Add TransactionRequestSpecification call
+- Add Refund call
+- Add InvoiceInfo call
+- Add DataRequest call
+- Add DataRequestSpecification call
+- Add Cancel Transaction call
+- Add Iban converter call
+- Add Bban to Iban converter call
+- Add the other payment methods of Buckaroo
+- Add some more documentation about the types that are allowed
+- Add some more validation to types and responses

 ## Contributing

 Contributions are very welcome.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.